logicalclocks/feature-store-api/docs/integrations/storage-connectors/snowflake.md

 <p align="center">
   <figure>
     <img src="../../../assets/images/storage-connectors/snowflake-add-driver-jupyter.png" alt="When you start a Jupyter notebook, you need to add the driver so it can be accessed in programs.">
-    <figcaption>When you start a Jupyter notebook, you need to add the driver so it can be accessed in programs.</figcaption>
+    <figcaption>When you start a Jupyter notebook for Snowflake, you need to add both the JDBC driver and the Snowflake Spark Connector.</figcaption>
   </figure>
 </p>